-Claimant's has a work history as a stocker.
-As described by Claimant, the stocker work was at the medium exertional level.
-At the time of the June 19, 2014, hearing, Claimant had returned to full time work as a stocker for six months.
-In light of the entire record and Claimant's RFC (see above), it is found that Claimant is able to perform her past relevant work.
-Accordingly, the Claimant is found not disabled at Step 4.
+Claimant's has a work history of secretarial work at her husband's prior business and as a manger of a video store.
+The testimony at hearing clarified that both jobs were only part time.
+In light of the entire record and Claimant's RFC (see above), it is found that Claimant is not able to perform her past relevant work.
+Accordingly, the Claimant cannot be found disabled, or not disabled, at Step 4; therefore, the Claimant's eligibility is considered under Step 5.
+20 CFR 416.905(a).

 In Step 5, an assessment of Claimant's residual functional capacity and age, education, and work experience is considered to determine whether an adjustment to other work can be made.
 20 CFR 416.920(4)(v).
-At the time of hearing, Claimant was 55 years old and, thus, considered to be advance age for MA-P purposes.
-Claimant has an associate's degree in general studies and has a work history as a stocker.
+At the time of hearing, Claimant was 52 years old and, thus, considered to be a younger individual for MA-P purposes.
+Claimant completed the 10th grade and has a work history of secretarial work and video store manager, both part time.
 Disability is found if an individual is unable to adjust to other work.
 Id.
 At this point in the analysis, the burden shifts from the Claimant to the Department to present proof that the Claimant has the residual capacity to substantial gainful employment.
 20 CFR 416.960(2); Richardson v Sec of Health and Human Services, 735 F2d 962, 964 (CA 6, 1984).
 While a vocational expert is not required, a finding supported by substantial evidence that the individual has the vocational qualifications to perform specific jobs is needed to meet the burden.
 O'Banner v Sec of Health and Human Services, 587 F2d 321, 323 (CA 6, 1978).
 Medical-Vocational guidelines found at 20 CFR Subpart P, Appendix II, may be used to satisfy the burden of proving that the individual can perform specific jobs in the national economy.
 Heckler v Campbell, 461 US 458, 467 (1983); Kirk v Secretary, 667 F2d 524, 529 (CA 6, 1981) cert den 461 US 957 (1983).